sherado99/x402-SDS/README.md

 Users connect their own accounts and control their own workflows.

 ### ❗ Important Notes
 *   **403 Errors during discovery are normal:** Many modern APIs block standard web scrapers.
-SDS is designed to handle this gracefully by falling back to the Harvester and active probing.
+DFS is designed to handle this gracefully by falling back to the Harvester and active probing.
 *   **Public Data Only:** SDS only extracts data that is publicly exposed by the target server via HTTP 402 responses or public directories.
-*   **Rate Limiting:** SDS is built to be a "polite" scanner.
+*   **Rate Limiting:** DFS is built to be a "polite" scanner.
 It uses a strict concurrency limit and delays to ensure target servers are not overwhelmed.
 *   Files remain available in your Apify run outputs until you delete them.

 ### 💼 Business Value
-Organizations use SDS to:
+Organizations use DFS to:
 *   Gain real-time market intelligence on AI API pricing
 *   Automate the discovery of Web3 monetization structures
 *   Standardize API auditing processes
 *   Reduce manual testing and decoding time

 ### ⚠️ Disclaimer
-*   **Data Accuracy:** SDS is an automated market intelligence tool.
+*   **Data Accuracy:** DFS is an automated market intelligence tool.
 All data (including prices, wallet addresses, networks, and descriptions) is extracted directly from public HTTP responses provided by the target servers in real-time.
-SDS does not alter this data and cannot guarantee its absolute accuracy.
+DFS does not alter this data and cannot guarantee its absolute accuracy.
 *   **No Financial Advice:** The generated reports do not constitute financial, legal, or investment advice.
 Always verify wallet addresses, networks, and pricing manually before executing any cryptocurrency transactions or integrating paid APIs.
-*   **No Affiliation:** Stech and the SDS tool are not affiliated with, endorsed by, or sponsored by any of the domains or directories scanned using this tool.
+*   **No Affiliation:** Stech and the DFS tool are not affiliated with, endorsed by, or sponsored by any of the domains or directories scanned using this tool.
 *   **User Responsibility:** Users are solely responsible for ensuring that their use of this tool complies with applicable laws, regulations, and the Terms of Service of the target domains being scanned.